nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 1012
 01:01:05,230 --> 01:01:08,946
-[SPEAKER_07]: we don't have very specific requirements for how components should be.
+[SPEAKER_07]: And so we don't have very specific requirements for how components should be.

 1013
 01:01:08,926 --> 01:01:13,485
-[SPEAKER_07]: you know implement and stuff so i write is a little bit differently so on this page we may have good error handling on this one
+[SPEAKER_07]: you know, implement and stuff, so everybody does it  a little bit differently so on this page we may have good error handling on this one

 1014
 01:01:13,465 --> 01:01:16,489